-- When the goats are delivered (at the best time for both you and us) just hand Tanner – our trusted partner and long-haul driver extraordinaire – a cashier’s check for the 85% balance due.
+- When the goats are delivered (at the best time for both you and us) just hand Craig a cashier’s check for the 85% balance due.

 - You will then receive a bill of sale, the interstate health certificate, and information about your new goats, who will happily unload from the trailer to start working for you!

-How do we select which goats you will receive, and how can you get pure Spanish goats?
+How do we select which goats you will receive?

-Our does (2 years old and older) raise 1.95 kids each per year, and so our herd would be growing beyond our land’s carrying capacity if we didn’t sell the goats’ offspring.
-We only sell goats that we would keep if we could double our pasture-size every year.
-Since we need just one buck per 75 or more does to breed the does in one 21-28 day heat cycle, we are very selective about which male kids to grow out as breeding bucks.
+We only sell goats to other producers that we would keep if we could double our pasture-size every year.
+Since our does (2 years old and older) raise 1.95 kids per year, our herd would be growing beyond our land’s carrying capacity if we didn’t sell the goats’ offspring!
+Since we find that we need just one buck per 75 (or more) does to successfully “settle” all of the does in one 21-28 day heat cycle, we can be very selective about which male kids to grow out as potential breeding bucks.
 The rest leave as neutered “market” kids.
-All female descendants of a goat that was named Floozy are going to stay right here!
-The few mother-goats that don’t do a terrific job at kidding time will either prove themselves or will go into our freezer.
+All female descendants of a goat that was named Floozy are going to stay right here.
+The few mother-goats that don’t do a terrific job at kidding time will stay here until they have proven themselves or will go into our freezer.

-We call our Spanish-Boer composite meat goats “Montana MoneyMakers.”
+We call our Spanish-Boer composite meat goats Smoke Ridge.
 That’s not and will not become a breed, it just describes a goat that works for us here in Montana.
-We may have some pure Spanish goats available, at the same price as composite-breed goats of the same age and sex, but far fewer than the composites, so let us know if you’re thinking along those lines!
-As of January of 2017, the waiting list for pure Spanish Smoke Ridge goats is already getting filled up.
-Since we hate leaving people unhappy, if we don’t have enough pure Spanish available, we’ll do our best to put you in contact with someone who does!
+We may have some pure Spanish goats available (at the same price as composite-breed goats of the same age and sex) but far fewer, so let us know if you’re thinking along those lines!
+As of January of 2022, the waiting list for Smoke Ridge goats is already getting filled up.
+Since we hate leaving people unhappy, if we don’t have enough goats available, we’ll do our best to put you in contact with someone who does.